Road cycling training camps 2022: what you need to know

 A cycling training camp is a dedicated period of time, generally away from home, focused on riding your bike.

-Most commonly they’re used by avid cyclists who want to escape autumn and winter weather at home and head to warmer climes with better roads and the opportunity to prepare for the forthcoming cycling season.
-However, with the Covid-19 situation making this difficult, many cyclists will be considering a camp closer to home - we've got ideas on this below.
+Most commonly they’re used by avid cyclists who want to escape the autumn and winter weather at home and head to warmer climes with better roads and the opportunity to prepare for the forthcoming cycling season.
+However, with the continuing Covid-19 situation making this more complicated, many cyclists will be considering something closer to home for their cycling camps in 2022 - we've got ideas on this below.

 What form the “camp” takes is pretty fluid, but just to be clear, it generally doesn’t involve camping!